 Available in traditional tongue and groove or click-lock versions, we’ve got the perfect floor whether you’re installing it in a living room, bedroom or even in a finished basement.
 Our click-lock (snap together) planks are a breeze to install and have a thick 2mm wear layer that can handle multiple sandings, which means that your eucalyptus floor will be looking great and holding up superbly to years and years of family traffic and the occasional mishap.
 It’s hard as nails, so it resists the denting that hardwood floors are susceptible to over the years.

 Here’s the best part.
 When you buy your strand-woven eucalyptus floor from Ambient, you’ll get the best price, the lowest-cost shipping, and the highest-quality product available anywhere.
 We’re proud of our A+ BBB certification and committed to supporting you throughout the simple installation process.

-Why not request a free sample so you can see and feel the quality inherent in Ambient’s strand-woven eucalyptus floors?
+Why not request a e so you can see and feel the quality inherent in Ambient’s strand-woven eucalyptus floors?